veracruz-project/icecap/demos/hypervisor/README.md

-# IceCap Hypervisor demo
+# Demo: IceCap Hypervisor

-This is a self-contained guide for quickly building and running the IceCap Hypervisor demo, targeting either a QEMU emulation or the Raspberry Pi 4.
-The only develoment environment requirement is Docker.
+This is a self-contained guide for quickly building and running a demonstration of the IceCap Hypervisor, targeting either a QEMU emulation or the Raspberry Pi
+4. The only develoment environment requirement is Docker.
 If you encounter problems, please raise an issue or reach out to [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com).

 First, clone this respository and its submodules: